 As seen from a HO perspective, the MS now have a direct possibility to actively participate in the development of a well functioning MSDI within the hydrographic domain and its surroundings with the possibility to benefit from a national and a regional approach.

-The IHO MSDIWG and the Baltic MSDIWG are, in this perspective, seen as vital WG.
+The IHO MSDIWG is, in this perspective, seen as a vital WG.
 Together with RHC the MSDIWG can function as a discussion forum where practical solutions can be tested and pilot projected can be initiated.